-This course explores the generalist nursing roles of provider, designer, manager, and coordinator of care as they relate to the care of older adult clients.
+Students explore the generalist nursing roles of provider, designer, manager, and coordinator of care as they relate to the care of older adult clients.
 Emphasis is placed on nursing strategies that promote wellness in older adults, patient engagement, and safe, quality patient-centered care along the aging continuum.